confluentinc/cp-demo/docs/teardown.rst

 #.
 Destroy your |ccloud| environment.
 Go to https://confluent.cloud/environments and delete the environment "cp-demo-env" that you created.
 This will destroy all clusters and resources associated with the environment.

 #.
-If the on-prem cluster is still running, remove the cluster link that is mirroring data to |ccloud|.
+If you'd like to keep the on-prem cluster running, remove the cluster link that is mirroring data to |ccloud|.

    .. code-block:: text

       confluent kafka link delete $CLUSTER_LINK_NAME \
          --url https://localhost:8091/kafka --ca-cert-path scripts/security/snakeoil-ca-1.crt

 #.
-If the on-prem cluster is still running, remove the schema exporter that is mirroring schemas to |ccloud|.
+If you'd like to keep the on-prem cluster running, remove the schema exporter that is mirroring schemas to |ccloud|.

    .. code-block:: text